Alert notice

 2018

-We won the Banksia (Large Business) Award, in partnership with Greening Australia and Trust for Nature, for our reserve’s 10-year strategy.
+We won the Banksia (Large Business) Award, in partnership with Greening Australia and Trust for Nature, for the reserve’s 10-year strategy.

 Autumn 2019

-We commissioned the Barenji Gadjin Land Council to conduct a Cultural Heritage Survey to reveal culturally significant sites across our properties.
+We commissioned the Barenji Gadjin Land Council to conduct a cultural heritage survey, to identify culturally significant sites across the reserve.

 July 2019